senaite/senaite.autopublish/docs/quickstart.rst

 .. note:: It assumes you have a SENAITE zeo client listening to port 8080

-From this control panel view you can define the "Timeout", that is the maximum number of seconds the system will wait for a URL to complete while generating the results report.
+From this control panel view you can define the following settings:

+* *Timeout*: the maximum number of seconds the system will wait for a URL to complete while generating the results report.
 A default value of works for most instances, but consider to increase this value when there are too many failures in the queue monitor view or `TimeoutException` appears too often in the zeo client's log.

+* *Base URL*: SENAITE's url of the zeo client to use for the generation of results reports.
+This url is called by the queue's zeo client.
+For instance, with a value of *http://localhost:8081/senaite*, the automatic results report generation will be done by the client listening at port 8081.
+If this setting is empty, the generation of results reports will by handled by queue's zeo client.

 Auto-publish samples